 The primary aim of our research is to identify and develop new molecular markers for PC to increase the accuracy of diagnosis, prognosis and prediction of therapy response, and thereby pave the way for better personalized treatment.
 Our approach is translational, integrating clinical and basic studies with a clear focus on improving the diagnosis and treatment of PC.

 Current Research Activities

-- Elucidation of the genetic basis for prostate cancer susceptibility (See PRACTICAL consortium website)
+- Elucidation of the genetic basis for PC susceptibility (see PRACTICAL consortium )

 - Design and test new approaches for early PC detection in clinical trials (see ProCaRis II and PRIMA, both in Danish)

 - Study the biological role and biomarker potential of epigenomic and transcriptomic changes in PC.

 - Investigate the biological role and biomarker potential of non-coding RNAs in PC (miRNAs, circRNA, lncRNA, etc.)

 - Investigate the tumor microenvironment, molecular heterogeneity and clonal evolution of PC through all stages of disease.

 - Identify predictive biomarkers for therapy response in CRPC through liquid biopsy analyses, such as circulating tumor DNA (ctDNA) sequencing